FEM.Geometry package

 • y (float) – Y coordinate of point

-• value (float, optional) – Value of the border condition.
+• value (float, optional) – Value of the boundary condition.
 Defaults to 0.

 • nv (int, optional) – Variable number.
 The first variable is 1.
 Defaults to 1.